AmSmo/agchallenge2/README.md

 This will start up a node/express backend with a react frontend (not the prettiest but practical)

 Two searches Available...
-First is most relevant "Find Terrible Parking", so based on location.
+First is most relevant "Find Terrible Garage", so based on location.

-Second is "from bottom" which is from the bottom of the list... which may not give you the best results since most of those only have a single review.
+Second is "Last 50 In City" which is from the bottom of the list... which may not give you the best results since most of those only have a single review.
 May be a target based on wanting to increase popularity but also may not be in a popular location.